Instructor: Dr. Mátyás DOMOKOS

 The Galois group: Normal closure, the Galois correspondence, soluble and simple groups, ruler and compass constructions, solution of equations by radicals.

-Examples: the general polynomial equation, the general Galois group, calculating the Galois group, the regular n-gon, quadratic and cyclotomic felds.
+Examples: transcendental degree, the general polynomial equation, the general Galois group, calculating the Galois group, the regular $n$-gon, quadratic and cyclotomic fields.

 Ordered fields: the fundamental theorem of algebra.